 Note: While visiting the Badlands, many visitors also stop by Minuteman Missile National Historic Site, which is only 10-miles away from the Ben Reifel Visitor Center.

 Our 3rd Great 8 destination is Wind Cave National Park.
-It is one of the nation’s oldest National Park established by Teddy Roosevelt in 1903.
+Established in 1903 by Teddy Roosevelt, it’s one of the nation’s oldest National Parks.
 It’s also the first cave system in the world to be designated a national park.
-It is the seventh-largest, third-longest cave system in the world, with about 4 new miles being found every year.
+This cave system is the world’s seventh largest and third longest, adding about 4 miles to its length each year.
 Admission to enter the park is free, although there are fees for different cave tours.

 Take a Deep Dive into a Cave Tour: Exploring the Wonders of Wind Cave National Park